klalle/Marlin_RC7_LCD_Customization/Files to modify/README.md

 3. Unzip the "RC7_MPCNC_LCD_9916.zip"

-4. Downoad the modified files from this directory and replace the originial files in the RC7_MPCNC_LCD_9916 with them.
+4. Downoad the modified files from the "Marlin"-directory and replace the originial files in the RC7_MPCNC_LCD_9916 with them.

 5. Compile and upload the Marlin firmware in the Arduino IDE to your Arduino/Ramps-board!